mimaison/MessageHub/messagehub104.md

 where USERNAME and PASSWORD are the values from your {{site.data.keyword.messagehub}} **Service Credentials** tab in {{site.data.keyword.Bluemix_notm}}.

-If you use ```sasl.jaas.config```, clients running in the same JVM can use different credentials.
-For more information, see [Configuring Kafka clients ![External link icon](../../icons/launch-glyph.svg "External link icon")](http://kafka.apache.org/documentation/#security_sasl_plain_clientconfig){:new_window}
+If you use <code>sasl.jaas.config</code>, clients running in the same JVM can use different credentials.
+For more information, see
+[Configuring Kafka clients ![External link icon](../../icons/launch-glyph.svg "External link icon")](http://kafka.apache.org/documentation/#security_sasl_plain_clientconfig){:new_window}

 ## APIs for topic administration